 Parking: Parking can be tricky depending on the day of the week and time of day.
 There are a lot of spots along the roads that are to be developed.
 These spaces are only open on the weekends.
 If you get there before the afternoon weekend rush, there is always ample parking.
-There is also a public lot that fills up quickly near Rocky’s Market.
+There is also a public lot that fills up quickly.
 If all else fails, there is always extra parking along the Embarcadero.

 The Bottom Line on Township Commons park at Brooklyn Basin

 Township Commons park at Brooklyn Basin is a beautiful and expansive new addition to the Oakland waterfront.
-It’s a great place for families to picnic and practice those biking, scootering, or skating skills.
+It’s a great place for families to picnic and practice all those biking, scootering, or skating skills.
 It’s lively on the weekends and serene during the week.
-There are ample food options inside Rocky’s Market seven days a week and their restaurant, The Kitchen is open Friday-Sunday.
 With four new parks still to be developed, Brooklyn Basin is shaping up to be an East Bay family destination for many years to come.